Master of Arts in Clinical Mental Health Counseling

 - Knowledge and skills of professional counseling orientation and ethical practice; human growth and development; career development; counseling and helping relationships; group counseling; assessment and testing; mental health diagnosis and treatment planning; psychopharmacology; addictions; family and couples counseling; crisis intervention; and clinical supervision;

-- Knowledge and skills of multicultural counseling and social justice advocacy;
+- Knowledge and skills of multicultural counseling and social justice advocacy; and to actively recruit and retain diverse applicants, students, and faculty;

 - A wellness and resiliency orientation as demonstrated by personal and professional growth in sound interpersonal and self-awareness (intrapersonal) skills within their interactions with clients, colleagues, trainees, and supervisors;